ajaygunalan/ajaygunalan.github.io/_includes/main.md

 * What's my strength?

   There are two.
 First is the ability to say, "I don't understand."
 No one knows everything.
-But, You should always know what you don't know and what you don't understand.
+But, You should always know what you know and what you don't know.
 If I know something, It means I know, "what I know" and "what I don't know".
 The second one is how I teach to beginners by breaking down the concepts to its core key elements and relating with what they knew before.

 * What's my weakness?